bootpack/bootpack/docs/getting-started.md

 `src/templates/starter/index.html`.
 When moving it to the root, update relative navigation links: `../../index.html` becomes `./index.html`, for example.
 Replace sample titles, descriptions, placeholder links and form behavior before publishing.
-The example search forms have no search backend.
+The older example search forms have no search backend.
+The contact example is a local preview only, and the pricing example describes fictional plans.
+See [Examples](examples.md) for interactions and reuse notes.

 ## 4. Add another page